SiddhaK17/Python-CLI-Project-Collection/README.md

 ## 🎯✨ Purpose & Learning Goals

-This repository is a curated collection of Command-Line Interface (CLI) mini-projects created to solidify my Python programming skills through hands on development and real world application logic.
+This repository is a curated collection of Command Line Interface (CLI) mini projects created to solidify my Python programming skills through hands on development and real world application logic.
 Each project is crafted with the goal of progressing from foundational concepts to more structured, modular, and maintainable code.

 ### 🚀 Why This Repository Exists